apostrophe-jobs

 to indicate the success or failure of one "row" or other item

-processed, and you may call setTotal(job, n)
+processed, and you may call setTotal(job, n) to indicate

 how many rows to expect for better progress display.